 Before dealing with sleeping arrangements, it is crucial to confirm whether your cat is suffering from arthritis.
 Arthritis often goes undetected in cats, as they are experts in hiding their pain due to their survival instincts.

-A lire aussi : What’s the Best Approach to Treating Canine Hip Dysplasia with Physical Therapy?
+A voir aussi : What’s the Best Approach to Treating Canine Hip Dysplasia with Physical Therapy?

 Arthritic cats generally exhibit subtle behavioral changes.
 They may be less active, have difficulty jumping onto high places, exhibit stiffness especially after waking up or even show signs of discomfort when being touched.
 If you’ve noticed these signs, it’s essential to seek veterinary assistance to confirm the diagnosis.